Public health intelligence

 Some of the datasets that are shared with Wiltshire Council contain personal data.
 Most of the datasets that contain personal data are provided either anonymised or pseudonymised.
 Anonymisation is the removal of certain personal identifiers in many cases this will include the removal of names, house number and NHS number.
 Pseudonymisation is the replacement of certain personal identifying fields with codes a simple example would be male and female being coded as 1 and 2.

 This information is used for the purposes of statistical analysis, the monitoring of population health and demographic change in the county, and the planning and commissioning of health services.

 This information is used specifically to identify patterns and trends in mortality rates, life expectancy and premature death, highlighting differences between geographic areas, age, sex and other characteristics.
 Often the data is linked to geographic information including the indices of deprivation dataset to support investigations into inequalities.
 It is also used to identify differences between areas and inform the planning and targeting of health, care and public health services.
-This information is used in many products including the Community Area Joint strategic assessment and Health and Wellbeing Joint strategic assessment as well as for the monitoring of seasonal patterns, population projections and the monitoring of trends for particular causes of death.
+This information is used in many products including the Community Area Joint strategic assessment and Wiltshire Intelligence: Health and Wellbeing Joint Strategic Needs Assessment - Health & wellbeing Overview as well as for the monitoring of seasonal patterns, population projections and the monitoring of trends for particular causes of death.